Frequently Asked Questions

 Total project costs, including engineering and construction, are estimated at $43 million.
-Those costs will be financed through the sale of revenue bonds.
-Paying off the bonds related to funding this project will result in an increase of $4.42 on an average customer’s bimonthly bill.
+Those costs have been financed through the sale of revenue bonds.
+Paying off the bonds related to funding this project will result in an increase of about $5 on an average customer’s monthly bill.

 Will the new filters cost more to operate?

-Yes, operating costs for the new filters are estimated to $3.7 million in Fiscal Year 2023 and at least $5 million in subsequent years.
+Yes, annual operating costs for the new filters are estimated to $3.7 million in Fiscal Year 2023 and at least $5 million in subsequent years.

 When will these new filters go online?

 The filters are expected to come online in 2022.

 Will CFPUA do anything until then to reduce PFAS compounds in the water?

 We already are.
 CFPUA already has GAC filters.
 They are significantly smaller than the ones that will be constructed, however, and have been operated in a different manner.
 The existing GAC filters have been used in biological mode, where biofilm is allowed to form, enhancing Sweeney’s ability to remove disinfection byproducts, 1,4-dioxane, and other constituents.
 They can be used to achieve some PFAS reduction, however, if the GAC media is replaced more frequently.